ReactiveX/rxjs-advent-2018/03/readme.md

 - `never` - creates an Observable that never emits a value
 - `of` - creates an Observable from a list of arguments
 - `range` - creates an Observable from a range of numbers
-- `throwError` - creates an errord Observable which throws the given error
+- `throwError` - creates an error Observable which throws the given error
 - `timer` - creates an Observable that emits at the first time, and repeats on the period time if given

 Today, we're going to talk a little bit about the creation operations since they are the easiest way to get started.